 - Links we have to other agencies

 We work closely with the LA Early Years Inclusion Service and attend regular training that is carried out by them.
-In particular we have gained a wealth of experience working with Area SENCOS' Child Development Centre Teachers, Autism/Communication Support Workers, Speech and Language Therapists, Behavioural Support Workers, Educational Psychologists and a Teacher of the Deaf.
+In particular we have gained a wealth of experience working with Area SENDCOS' Child Development Centre Teachers, Autism/Communication Support Workers, Speech and Language Therapists, Behavioural Support Workers, Educational Psychologists and a Teacher of the Deaf.

 - How we support children transferring to school

 We have a fully supportive transitional programme within the whole shool EYFS wing in place for all children, which has a proven track record.
 From the minute children join us, we are supporting them to become familiar with people and places within the wider school environment.
 Within the 2nd half of the summer term we provide opportunities for children to experience school routines such as playtime, lunch time and assembly.
 Children also spend regular time in the reception class supported by a familiar pre-school practitioner.
 Reception staff (from all prospective schools) are invited and welcomed into the pre-school also.
 We discuss individual children's development, and share relevant information/resources with reception staff, such as successful strategies to support individual children.

 - Specialist skills or training our staff have